 In any event, the end of 2015 has come and gone.
 No §2704 regulations have been issued, and at this point, when they will be issued is unknown.
-Speculation has arisen, however, that they may be issued in the first half (and perhaps the first quarter) of 2016.
+Speculation has arisen that they may be issued in the first half of 2016, but there is no certainty and the regulations may not be issued this year at all.
+No one knows at this point.